Personalised Laser Eye Surgery to world-class standards

 The best takes time

 You’ll pay more for Laser Eye Surgery with us than with most other clinics.
 That’s because we’re only interested in achieving the highest possible standards–no matter how long it takes.

 Our appointments can last two or three times longer than other clinics’.
 We take meticulous, detailed measurements of each eye and create a personalised treatment programme unique to you.
 That’s how we achieve our world-renowned results—even in the more difficult cases which other clinics won’t take.

 It takes longer, and costs a little more.
 But when it comes to your vision, compromises are out of the question.
-To find out how we can help you, at no obligation, contact one of our friendly clinic coordinators today.
+To find out how we can help you, at no obligation, contact one of our friendly Patient Care Coordinators today.

 A personal take on Laser Eye Surgery: Dr Pixie McKenna’s story